Preparing for the Search

 The college counseling philosophy at Burroughs is straightforward: We strive to counsel students in their search for colleges and universities that meet their academic, social, emotional, financial and geographic needs.
+This all begins in the early years with building a strong foundation from which students can develop their own trajectories.

 We recommend schools that fit each student’s individual needs as he or she has developed and matured at Burroughs.
 This philosophy is consistent with our approach to education at Burroughs: We do not attempt to twist students into a prescribed mold as they consider their next destination.
 Students are asked to discover who they are and what they think.
 Together we explore the options for post-secondary education, and students discover the vast number of choices available to them.
 The journey belongs to the students.
 College counselors are here to work with them and their parents.